 I used this easy homemade coconut yogurt but it would be just as delicious made with traditional cow's milk yogurt, goat milk yogurt or any other alternative yogurt you fancy.
 Why not try almond milk yogurt?
 There are no strict rules with chia puddings - substitute to suit your dietary preferences.
 This recipe is failsafe!

-When I soak chia, I aim to sponge up as much lacto fermented probiotic goodness as possible.
-Consider adding the watery (whey) content that separates from yogurt instead of milk?
-In this case, I added the coconut water under my coconut cream yogurt instead of coconut milk.
-It is too good to discard!
+When you soak chia seeds, aim to sponge up as much lacto fermented probiotic goodness as possible.
+Consider adding the watery (whey or coconut water) content that separates from yogurt instead of milk?

 No time for layers?
 You can skip the layers and make one pink pot instead.
 It will taste the same.

-½ cup of coconut milk (or the coconut water that separates from coconut yogurt)
+½ cup (125 ml) of coconut milk (or the coconut water that separates from coconut yogurt)

 1 vanilla bean scraped to remove all the seeds or 2 teaspoons of vanilla